yarisvt/tyk-docs/tyk-docs/content/plugins/golang-plugins/golang-plugins.md

 * field `"custom_middleware"` with exactly the same structure we used to specify `"custom_middleware"` in API spec without bundle
 * field `"path"` in section `"post"` now contains just a file name without any path.
 This field specifies `.so` filename placed in ZIP archive with bundle (remember how we specified `"custom_middleware_bundle": "FooBarBundle.zip"`).

-#### How to build bundle with Golang plugin
+#### How to build a bundle with a Golang plugin
-You will need to use a special [Bundler tool](/docs/rich-plugins/plugin-bundles.md#bundler-tool) to create bundles with Golang plugins.
+You will need to use a special [Bundler tool](/docs/plugins/rich-plugins/plugin-bundles/#bundler-tool) to create bundles with Golang plugins.

 ### Reloading Tyk Golang plugin
 Sometimes you will need to update your Golang plugin with a new version.
 There are two ways to do this: